REGISTRATION OPENS FEB 15, 2019 – 9 AM EST FOR EVERYONE!

-The Journey continues!
-After honoring the 5 space shuttles, we will move on to the great accomplishments in human space exploration.
+The Journey continues in 2019 with Project Gemini, the second year in the 4 year Big Bang Series: The Next Generation!
 Scroll down to view the Finisher and Challenge Medal designs (actual medal photos coming soon)!

 2018 Project Mercury